Prevent heat exchanger performance issues with predictive maintenance

 In industries like Oil & Gas (OG) and petrochemicals, the need for specialized materials – such as specific types of titanium or unique gaskets for heat exchangers – is commonplace.
 These components often aren’t standard stock items due to their unique properties and sourcing complexities.
 Interestingly, about 70% of these specialized materials are sourced from regions like Russia, which can pose its own set of procurement challenges.

 This is where predictive maintenance steps up, integrating advanced technology and strategic planning to ensure smooth operations.
-PdM utilizes real-time data and analytics, coupled with your heat exchanger’s OEM’s maintenance guidelines, to create a predictive model for when these specific components will be required.
+Predictive maintenance utilizes real-time data and analytics, coupled with your heat exchanger’s OEM’s maintenance guidelines, to create a predictive model for when these specific components will be required.
 This foresight reduces the risk of sudden equipment failures due to unavailable parts, ensuring continuity in your operations.

 Are you on a mission to optimize the performance of your heat exchanger?
 Equip yourself with our free, comprehensive guide “8 steps to improve (and maintain) heat exchanger efficiency” and learn the best practices for heat exchanger design and maintenance – clearing a path to ensure the efficiency and longevity of your equipment.